 Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.Manage Project OH&S activities.Monitor relevant OH&S performance metrics.Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
-Monthly Highlights: There have been zero (0) lost time injuries on the Project to date.The Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0) which is less than the 2024 WorkSafeBC Construction Sector injury rate of 1.7 - Large Employers 100+ employees Three Month Lookahead: Update Project safety plans and associated materials.Review the Design-Builder's WorkSafe submittals for the tunnel-element immersion process and other activities.
+Monthly Highlights: There have been zero (0) lost time injuries on the Project to date.The Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0) which is less than the 2024 WorkSafeBC Construction Sector injury rate of 1.7 - Large Employers 100+ employees Conducted regular safety monitoring for the Design-Builder's on-site activities.Developed a safety protocol for early construction starting in 2026.
+Three Month Lookahead: Review the Design-Builder's safety submittals for upcoming activities.Review the Design-Builder's WorkSafe submittals for the tunnel-element immersion process and other activities.